-An Investo Linked Investment portfolio has been setup with Momentum Insurance from 1 April 2012 to cover the rehabilitation of all subsidiary mining activities in accordance with the requirements of the mining leases.
+The available for sale investment is an Investo Linked Investment portfolio has been setup with Momentum Insurance from 1 April 2012 to cover the rehabilitation of all subsidiary mining activities in accordance with the requirements of the mining leases.

 This portfolio has an initial savings term of 10 years with an automatic increase of 10% to the contributions on an annual basis.
 After the initial 10 years the investment automatically continues in periods of 5 years.
 After automatic continuation the investment will qualify for a loyalty bonus at the end of each 5 year period.
 The investment will be levied with allocation and management fees on a monthly basis.